-Our dedicated breast surgeons offer exclusive care in the field of breast diseases and surgery.
-We provide consultative and managing care services for women and men with breast cancer and other diseases of the breast.
-We offer high risk surveillance, breast cancer prevention, and diagnostic services including breast ultrasound and ultrasound guided core needle biopsies.
-We are the only practice in Northern California to offer Cryoablation of fibroadenomas and small cancers, in addition to many other in office procedures.
+At Epic Care, our dedicated fellowship trained breast surgeons offer exclusive care and treatment in the field of breast diseases and surgery.
+Providing consultative and managing care services for women and men with breast cancer and other breast diseases.
+Offering high risk surveillance, breast cancer prevention, and diagnostic services, including breast ultrasound and ultrasound guided core needle biopsies.
+And the only practice in Northern California offering cryoablation of fibroadenomas and small cancers, in addition to many other in office procedures.

 We participate in cutting edge cooperative group clinical trials, and our team of dedicated breast care specialists and staff are devoted to making your care and experience the very best it can possibly be.
 We give our expertise, technology, information and support to women and their families so they feel able to make informed choices about their care.

 We are accepting new patients in both our Emeryville and Dublin care centers, and are readily available to operate at both Alta Bates-Summit Medical Center campuses, Stanford Health Care, ValleyCare and San Ramon Regional Medical Center.
 For more, please see additional information below: